aqxiy/paramrem/README.md

 core concept: Modify volume and speed by RNG decimal +/- 0.0, 10.0, or 20.0 % off center, independently determined.
 Duration of modification assigned by number pattern tied to altered biochem effect.

++- Number patterns:

-Protocol for volume:
+for volume

 [4, 3, 3, 2, 2, 3, 3, 4]

-Protocol for tempo:
+for tempo

 [2, 3, 3, 4, 4, 3, 3, 2]